 - Ewing sarcoma is a cancer that grows in bone or soft tissue around bone.

 - Fibrosarcoma is a tumor that originates in connective tissue at the end of bones in the arms or legs and spreads to surrounding soft tissue.

-- Inflammatory myofibroblastic tumor are soft tissue masses that can grow in any part of the body.
+- Inflammatory myofibroblastic tumor is a soft tissue mass that can grow in any part of the body.

 - Liposarcoma is a tumor that develops in fat tissue, most often in the abdominal cavity.

-- Peripheral nerve sheath tumor is a tumor that forms in cells that surround nerves.
+- Peripheral nerve sheath tumor (neurofibrosarcoma) is a tumor that forms in cells that surround nerves.

 - Rhabdomyosarcoma is the most common soft tissue sarcoma; it begins in skeletal muscles.

-- Synovial cell sarcoma is a malignant tumor in soft tissues around joints, most commonly the knee.
+- Synovial sarcoma is a malignant tumor in soft tissues around joints, most commonly the knee.